 L. Dresco – French Manufacturer of Hurricane Lanterns

-Most statements below are supported by documentary evidence.
-However, the historical record remains incomplete, and additions or corrections are very welcome.
+Most of the information below is supported by documentary evidence.
+The historical record is incomplete, however, and additions or corrections are welcome.

 Who Was “L. Dresco”?